-3.5.2 Categorical formalization of activity spheres
+3.5.2 Categorical Formalization of Activity Spheres

-In the ATRACO environment, the activity spheres conceptualize an ambient ecology populated by different entities, such as devices, services, humans, or agents, interrelated and in interation with their environment.
+In the ATRACO environment, the activity spheres conceptualize an ambient ecology populated by different entities, such as devices, services, humans, or agents, interrelated and in interaction with their environment.
 Once an activity sphere is produced, the knowledge associated with it can be reused, in order to produce new activity spheres.
 To this end, activity spheres can be extended by the proper addition of ambient ecology entities, or can be embedded into other activity spheres, to produce more complex ones.
 Thus, activity spheres undergo changes, each time they adapt to different conditions, or each time a reconfiguration of their structure occurs, due to entities entering, or leaving the sphere.
 This dynamics can be captured by the alignment composition operation.
-Indeed, if we have an alignment between ontologies O_1 and O_2 and an alignment between ontologies O_1 and O_3 , thus depicting relations holding between the entities of ontologies O_1 and O_3 .
+Indeed, if we have an alignment between ontologies O_1 and O_2 and an alignment between ontologies O_2 and O_3 , we can compose them and obtain an alignment between ontologies O_1 and O_3 , thus depicting relations holding between the entities of ontologies O_1 and O_3 .